bioinfo-chru-strasbourg/howard/docs/user_guide.md

 ##### Exomiser Annotation

 For Exomiser tool, use HOWARD keyword `exomiser`.
-A list of options can be provided as key-value format.
+A list of options can be provided as key-value format, such as exomiser release, a preset (pre-configured options), source of transcripts (e.g. 'refseq', 'ucsc'), a llist of HPO terms (do not use ':' separator, e.g. '0001156', 'HP0001156', 'hpo0001156').
 More options are available using [HOWARD Parameters JSON](help.param.md) file.

 > Example: VCF annotation with Exomiser (exome preset, list of HPO terms, transcript as refseq and release 2109)
 > ```